AGM-86 ALCM

 The AGM-86 ALCM is an American subsonic air-launched cruise missile (ALCM) built by Boeing and operated by the United States Air Force.
 This missile was developed to increase the effectiveness and survivability of the Boeing B-52G and B-52H Stratofortress strategic bombers, allowing the aircraft to deliver its payload from a great distance.
-The missile dilutes an enemy's forces ability to respond and complicates air defense of its territory.
+The missile hampers an enemy force's ability to respond and conduct air defense.

 The concept started as a long-range drone aircraft that would act as a decoy, distracting Soviet air defenses from the bombers.
 As new lightweight nuclear weapons emerged in the 1960s, the design was modified with the intent of attacking missile and radar sites at the end of its flight.
 Further development extended its range so much that it emerged as a weapon allowing the B-52s to launch their attacks while still well outside Soviet airspace, saturating their defenses with hundreds of tiny, low-flying targets that were extremely difficult to see on radar.

-Early tests of the missile took place between 1983-1993, during which time some 23 cruise missiles were tested over northern Canada under the "Canada-U.S. Test and Evaluation Program".
+Early tests of the missile took place between 1983-1993, during which time 23 cruise missiles were tested over northern Canada under the "Canada-U.S. Test and Evaluation Program".
 The goal of the program was to simulate the climate and terrain similar to that of the northern Soviet Union, and to allow the North American Aerospace Defence Command (NORAD) to develop an anti-cruise capability.

 Entering service in 1982 as part of the renewed American arms buildup during the Late Cold War, the ALCM so improved the capabilities of the US bomber force that the Soviets developed new technologies to counter the weapon.
 Among these were airborne early warning aircraft and new weapons like the MiG-31 and Tor missile system specifically to shoot down the AGM-86.
 The Air Force responded with the development of the AGM-129 ACM, which included stealth capabilities.
 The ending of the Cold War led to cutbacks in this program, and its expensive maintenance eventually resulted in it being abandoned in favor of life extensions to the original ALCM.

 Examples of the AGM-86A and AGM-86B are on display at the Steven F. Udvar-Hazy Center of the National Air and Space Museum, near Washington, D.C.